 - Educating the public about clean and renewable energy.

 The Center was established in 1989, thanks to generous funding from Dr. Louis W. Schatz.

-We are affiliated with Humboldt State University’s Environmental Resources Engineering program, and engage undergraduate and graduate students across multiple disciplines with hands-on experience in emerging energy technologies.
+We are affiliated with Cal Poly Humboldt’s Environmental Resources Engineering program, and engage undergraduate and graduate students across multiple disciplines with hands-on experience in emerging energy technologies.